HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

     --extra 'partition=<your partition, if relevant>' \
     --extra 'email=<your email, if relevant>' \
     --skip-checkout \
-    --sync <your sync protocol, either rsync-model-output or s3-model-output in this case> \
+    --sync-protocol <your sync protocol, either rsync-model-output or s3-model-output in this case> \
     -vvv \
     config_sample_2pop_inference.yml
 ```